dylan-lang/opendylan/documentation/library-reference/source/collections/table-extensions.rst

 are considered to be case insensitive.

 The :class:`<hash-state>` type implements *hash states*.
-A hash state is defined by the DRM, page 123, as “an implementation-dependent type that is associated with a hash id and can be used by the implementation to determine whether the hash id has been invalidated.”
+A hash state is defined by the DRM, page 123, as "an implementation-dependent type that is associated with a hash id and can be used by the implementation to determine whether the hash id has been invalidated."
 See pages 122–123 of the DRM for more details.

 The various hash functions and the :func:`case-insensitive-equal`